ervynnn/D20-site/src/pages/arcana.d20.srd/spells/mending.md

 objects, it will weld a broken chain link, a necklace, or a knife, providing but one break exists.
 Ceramic or wooden objects with multiple breaks can be rejoined to be as strong as new.
 A hole in a backpack or garment is completely healed over by mending.
-The spell can repair a magic item, but the item�s magical abilities are not restored.
+The spell can repair a magic item, but the item's magical abilities are not restored.
 The spell has no effect on creatures (even constructs).